 Traffic is modeled by emulating a fleet of vehicles driving through random routes.
 The maximum speed for a given segment is the same value used for congestion detection and depends on the road type.
-An average speed, for each road segment at a given time, is determined by its car density (averaged over the previous 10 seconds) and used to generate the random speed individually for each vehicle, according to a normal distribution.
+An average speed, for each road def q1 = new Query("TrafficHotspots").area(minLat: 38.7379878, minLon: -9.1821318, maxLat: 38.758213, maxLon: -9.145832)

+Figure 6.
+Snapshot of the traffic simulation showing congested mobile nodes in red segment at a given time, is determined by its current car density and used to generate the random speed individually for each vehicle, according to a normal distribution.
 In the experiments performed, congestion occurs in segments with a density of at least 5 vehicles.
 Vehicle paths are determined by choosing a random start position and sequence of road intersections.
 In order to induce traffic confluence, higher probability is given to highways and primary roads; a new path is computed whenever a vehicle reaches its destination.
-Figure 2 shows a rendering of the traffic simulation.
+Figure 6 shows a rendering of the traffic simulation.